ieortega091/CollegeLIfe/README.md

 # CollegeLife

 ### App Description
 A social media technology that allows students to network with colleagues in regards of various college related reasons.
-Allows students to keep track of expanses, loacal deals and community events, ride share, book sale/rent/give away
+Allows students to keep track of expanses, loacal deals and community events, ride share, book sale/rent/give away.

 ### App Idea Evaluation
 // TODO: Evaluate app across the following categories using the App Evaluation Protocol.